-Peter Van Nuffelen is a research professor in the History Department.
-With a background in ancient history, philosophy and patristics, his main research interests are the history of religion in the ancient world, in particular the ruler cult, philosophical views of religion, and early Christianity; history and literature of Late Antiquity (AD 250-800), especially historiography, sermons, religious debates, toleration, violence and the representation of action.
+Peter Van Nuffelen is Professor for the Cultural History of the Ancient World in the History Department of Ghent University.
+With training in ancient history, philosophy and patristics, his main research interests are (1) the history of religion in the ancient world, in particular the ruler cult, philosophical views of religion, and early Christianity; (2) literature and history of Late Antiquity (AD 250-800), especially historiography and social interactions in the public sphere (such as petitions); (3) the cultural history of Late Antiquity, including toleration, violence, and generally intellectual changes in this period.
+Recently, he has worked on concepts of space in Late Antiquity.
 In his work, he combines philological approaches with wider interpretations, relying on texts in Greek, Latin, and oriental languages.
-He is currently working on editions of fragmentary historians, a cultural history of late antique historiography, and on the performance of values in Late Antiquity.

-He is chairman of the Ghent Institute for Classical Studies and Ghent representative in the board of OIKOS, the Dutch research school for Classics.
+He is Ghent representative in the board of OIKOS, the Dutch research school for Classics.